 The UPS operates with mains, battery or bypass power.
 It contains components that carry high currents and voltage.
-A correctly installed UPS is earthed and IP20 rated against electric shock and unwanted objects.
-The UPS is a sophisticated power system and only qualified personnel are allowed to install and service it.
+A properly installed enclosure is earthed and IP20 rated against electric shock and unwanted objects.
+The UPS is a sophisticated power system and only qualified personnel can install and service it.